camcl/pythonWeatherStation/README.md

 The delay is in seconds for the fetch of the API

+The timezone is a compatible version of pytz timezone (https://gist.github.com/heyalexej/8bf688fd67d7199be4a1682b3eec7568)

 ### Second file

 The second file has to be called .env and contains only the following